Skip to contents

 Conclusion

-In this vignette, we used Bayesian Networks to analyze project portfolio risks.
-We defined the projects, tasks, resources, and risks for a simple project portfolio.
-We then defined a Bayesian network to represent the dependencies between the variables.
-We used probabilistic inference to make inferences about the risks and estimate the total project cost.
-We also learned and updated the Bayesian network with new data to improve the model’s accuracy.
-The Bayesian network provides a powerful tool for modeling project portfolio risks and making informed decisions about project outcomes.
+In this vignette, Bayesian Networks were used to analyze project portfolio risks.
+The projects, tasks, resources, and risks for a simple project portfolio were defined.
+A Bayesian network was then constructed to represent the dependencies between the variables.
+Probabilistic inference was applied to assess the risks and estimate the total project cost.
+The Bayesian network was also updated with new data to improve the model’s accuracy.
+Overall, the Bayesian network served as a powerful tool for modeling project portfolio risks and supporting informed decision-making regarding project outcomes.